hmellahi/Frontend-Challenges/README.md

 ## 🎯 Use Cases

 - 👨‍💼 Employers evaluating frontend developer skills through UI challenges.
-(I don’t recommend using medium or hard JavaScript or DSA problems in interviews because it's less realistic)
+(I don’t recommend using medium or hard JavaScript/DSA problems in interviews, as they are less realistic.)
 - 👩‍💻 Frontend/JavaScript developers seeking practice with coding challenges

 ## 🏃‍♂️ Getting Started